etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 The runtime model consists of two main concepts:

   * Entity  : an entity models a database table and its associations to and from other tables (i.e. entities).
 An entity has an _Entityname_ which is globally unique.
-In addition an entity has a runtime Java class which is used for the runtime Java representation.
-The entity class has methods to retrieve the full list of properties, the id properties or the identifier properties.
+In addition, an entity has a runtime Java class which is used for the runtime Java representation.
+The entity class has methods to retrieve the full list of properties, the ID properties or the identifier properties.
   * Property  : a property corresponds to a column in the database.
 Some property specifics:
     * A property can be a primitive property (String, Date, numeric) or a reference to another entity (which can be retrieved through the _getTargetEntity_ method).
     * A property can be part of the primary key ( _isId() == true_ ).